opengisch/QField-docs/documentation/how-to/navigation.md

 ## Auto tracking of current location and destination
 :material-tablet-android:{ .device-icon } Fieldwork

-QField allows for its map to automatically keep track of the currant device location and destination and re-center the map extent around those two points.
+QField allows for its map to automatically keep track of the current device location and destination and re-center the map extent around those two points.

 To activate this auto tracking feature, you can simply tap on the positioning button and the navigation control button.
 Both buttons should show their auto tracking mode active by having their background color turn to blue and purple.

 !![](../assets/images/navigation-auto-tracking.png)

-This can be desribed as a simple *staking mode* functionality.
+This can be described as a simple *staking mode* functionality.